onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 external_id
 ___________

-R-78569 A VNF’s Heat Orchestration Template’s Resouce **MAY** declare the attribute “external_id:”.
+R-78569 A VNF's Heat Orchestration Template's Resouce **MAY** declare the attribute "external_id:".

 This attribute allows for specifying the resource_id for an existing external (to the stack) resource.
 External resources